NTNUdennisLai/AICUP_Baseline_BoT-SORT/README.md

 >  - yaml : bagtricks_R50-ibn_tsai_1.yml
 >  - Base-bagtricks.yml: 50x -> 101x

 !!!
-The rest of the process below is basically the same!!!
+The rest of the process below is basically the same !!!

 # AICUP Baseline: BoT-SORT